Best Gas Masks | Tested & Expert Reviewed

 A1C Sean Gold and SrA approaching a CBRN Chemical Round in Level A HazMat Suits pulling a cart with equipment on it.

-Me and my airman buddy using an MSA Firehawk mask in an SCBA HazMat setup.
+Sean and his airman buddy using MSA Firehawk masks in an SCBA HAZMAT setup.
 (Credit: Osakabe Yasuo; USAF)

 What to Look For